BretCameron/sanity-plugin-order-documents/README.md

 ],
 ```

 Now, when we query our dataset, we can order the results according to the `order` property.
+New documents will be added to the top of the list.

 ### Querying with GROQ